Deluca, William V.

 - Examining the role of climate and habitat for determining species distributions along an elevational gradient in the White Mountains (Northeast Climate Science Center)

-- Migratory ecology of blackpoll warblers (Setophaga striata)
+- Migratory ecology and conservation of blackpoll warblers (Setophaga striata)

 DeLuca, W.V..
 Holberton, R., P. Hunt and B.C.
 Eliason.
 2013.
 Blackpoll Warbler (Setophaga striata), The Birds of North America Online (A. Poole, Ed.).
 Ithaca: Cornell Lab of Ornithology.